-Using OneDrive allows you to access your Microsoft Office files on any device, anywhere in the world, but some people experience problems with files updating and accessing certain documents.
-For some users, a sync symbol appears on their files in the file explorer, and when they try to open it, the file either disappears to a prompt appears asking the user to log back into their Outlook or Windows Live account.
-After logging in, the user might be given an error that explains the file path may have changed, or we couldn’t and we can’t related errors.
+Using OneDrive allows you to access your Microsoft Office files on any device, anywhere in the world.
+However, some people experience problems with files updating and accessing certain documents.
+For some users, a sync symbol appears on their files in the file explorer.
+When they try to open it, the file either disappears or a prompt appears asking the user to log back into their Outlook or Windows Live account.
+After logging in, the user might encounter an error explaining that the file path may have changed, or receive relatable error messages indicating an issue we couldn’t resolve.

 This can signify a problem with the Microsoft Office Upload Center.
 This system allows users to see the current state of their files that are being uploaded to a web server, like OneDrive.
 The system saves the file to your PC first, in the Office Document Cache folder, before uploading it.
 If you are experiencing the above-mentioned error, you could solve the problem by accessing the Microsoft Office Upload Center, viewing the files that are available, and deleting the contents of the cache folder.
 You can also try re-syncing your OneDrive account, which doesn’t affect your files, but does reset all of your options and settings.

 - Hold the Windows Key and Press R. Type control /name Microsoft.CredentialManager in the run dialog and click OK.

 - Look under ‘Generic Credentials’ and you will see something like ‘MicrosoftOffice(number_Data)’, etc. This stores your details for synchronization with Microsoft, and it is typically required for OneDrive and if you’re using a cloud-based version of Office.

 - Remove this entry and open any office application.
 On the top right corner, you will see an option to sign in.
 Please sign in again with your office credentials; this should resolve the issue.

 To reset your OneDrive, use the following instructions.